Benchwork/WebQuestioner/readme.txt

 3) answer the demo questions to get a feel for the app.
-Note that there is a .json file saved in the same folder as questions.js which contains the responses to the questions.
+Note that there is a .json file saved in the same folder as questions.js which contains your responses to the questions.

-4) Edit questions.js
+4) Edit questions.js to suit your needs

-To change the style of the page, or the framework, edit index.html